Documentation

 // Migrate is the bootstrap path — idempotent CREATE TABLE IF NOT

 // EXISTS derived from struct tags.
-Sufficient for dev + fresh
+Sufficient for dev and fresh

-// tables; schema evolution on existing tables goes through
+// tables; ALTER TABLE-shaped schema evolution goes through

 Migrate(ctx context.Context, models ...any) error